f4exb/sdrangel/plugins/channelrx/demodvor/readme.md

 This is the volume of the audio signal from 0.0 (mute) to 10.0 (maximum).
 It can be varied continuously in 0.1 steps using the dial button.

-<h3>8: Radial dircetion</h3>
+<h3>8: Radial direction</h3>

 Demodulated radial direction in degrees (unadjusted for magnetic declination).
 If there is a low confidence the value is correct (due to a weak signal), it will be displayed in red.

 <h3>9: Reference signal power in dB</h3>

-Magnitude of the received 30Hz FM reference signal in dB
+Magnitude of the received 30Hz FM reference signal in dB.

 <h3>10.
 Variable signal power in dB</h3>

-Mangitude of the received 30Hz AM variable signal in dB
+Mangitude of the received 30Hz AM variable signal in dB.

 <h3>11.
 VOR identifier code (decoded)</h3>